turingschool/backend-curriculum-site/module4/lessons/webpack-demystified.md

 The `--hot --inline` flags tell npm to watch for any changes and reload automatically.

-#### Styling
+### Styling

-As a quick note, Webpack also allows you to require styling, like `.css` and `.sass` files the same way you would any other `.js` file.
+As a quick note, Webpack also allows you to require styling, like `.css` and `.scss` files the same way you would any other `.js` file.
 Behind the scenes, it's taking all your CSS and appending it to your HTML at the time the JS file is read in.
 It's kind of a hack, but it allows you to have just a single `.js` file that loads all your logic and styling in one go.

-Try creating a really simple `.css` file in your `lib` folder, and requiring it in `lib/index.js`.
-You won't need to assign the return value of require to anything.
+Try creating a really simple `.scss` file in your `lib` folder, and requiring it in `lib/index.js`.
+You don't need to assign the return value of require to anything.
 You just need that require line for Webpack to load it.

-#### Deployment
+### Deployment

 Let's look at the [Github Pages section](https://github.com/turingschool-examples/quantified-self-starter-kit#github-pages-setup) of the starter kit README.

-### Checks for understanding
+## Checks for Understanding

 Answer the following in the context of using Webpack: